 The online Master of Arts in Teaching program will prepare you to turn learning differences into learning strengths as you delve deep into a cutting-edge curriculum that leverages advancements in neurodevelopment, social-emotional interventions, and a multidisciplinary approach to elementary education.

-AU’s online MAT degree is NCATE accredited and designed for individuals with a bachelor’s degree and an interest in earning a teaching license in elementary education.
+AU’s online MAT degree is CAEP (formerly NCATE) accredited and designed for individuals with a bachelor’s degree and an interest in earning a teaching license in elementary education.
+The latest approval (2023) was without any areas for improvement (AFIs).

 Required Credits